Preserving Spectral Structure and Statistics in Diffusion Models: Experiments

 \section{Experiments}

-Given the theoretical formula of InSPECT, we look to empirically assessing how effective our proposed model is in practice.
-In particular, we aim to evaluate whether operating in spectral space indeed preserves invariant features by maintaining the mean and variance of Fourier coefficient throughout the forward and backward processes, and how well our model performs in the image generation process.
-Hence motivating the following research questions:
+Given the theoretical formulations of PreSS, we then look to evaluate its effectiveness in practice.
+In particular, we look to evaluate whether our proposed diffusion process in spectral space preserves spectral structure and statistics, and whether such preservation leads to improved image generation performance.